p3nt4/Nuages/Handlers/DNS/DNSAES256/README.md

 ## DNSAES256
-This DNS handler uses AES256 to encrypt traffic between implants and the server.
+This PoC DNS handler uses AES256 to encrypt traffic between implants and the server.

 ### DNS Queries
 This handler uses TXT DNS queries, with a protocol based on three types of queries.